Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 - Eating raw meat or inhaling small worm eggs can also introduce them into the body.

 - Hookworms and flukes can actually break through the skin of a dog and infect them from surface contact.

 Some people prefer not to put their dogs on a raw food diet because they believe that there is an increased chance of them contracting worms.
 This is especially true if your dog is eating raw meat.
-This doesn't mean raw food is not an option, but it does require some precautions, prevention and making sure the food is always fresh and regular check-ups at the vet.
+This doesn't mean raw food is not an option, but it does require some precautions, prevention, attention to make sure the food is always fresh, and regular check-ups at the vet.

 Symptoms of Worms in Dogs